Paopun20/PaoPaoDataStore/docs/index.md

 ## License

-PPDB is released under the **Apache License 2.0**.
-This permissive license allows you to use, modify, and distribute PPDB in both personal and commercial projects.
+PPDS is released under the **Apache License 2.0**.
+This permissive license allows you to use, modify, and distribute PPDS in both personal and commercial projects.

 See the [LICENSE](https://raw.githubusercontent.com/Paopun20/PaoPaoDataStore/main/LICENSE) file for complete details.

 ---

-> **Note**: PPDB represents a production-ready DataStore solution with enterprise features.
+> **Note**: PPDS represents a production-ready DataStore solution with enterprise features.
 While the API is stable, we continuously improve performance and add features based on community feedback.

 > **Note 2 (A Very Important!):** some api changes may occur in the future, so please check back regularly for updates, not 100% guaranteed that the api will not change, but i will try to keep it stable.